PawanKumar08/PawanKumar08/noiseui.md

 After clicking export NoiseApp will start processing and will generate the statistics.
 It will finally download a csv files.

 ![OrbiwanImages]({{ page.image_path }}/StatisticsExportLocationProcessing.png)

+Please note that statistics generation is a time consuming task due to a lot of calculations being done for each location selected.